spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 - 🔍 Monitoring
 - 📕 Documentation

 As technology evolves, several tools have emerged which helps achieve the tenets of production readiness mentioned above.
-These series of blog posts will be exploring the different cloud native tools which helps implement these principles.
+This series of blog posts will be exploring the different cloud-native tools which help implement these principles.

-**DISCLAIMER** The tools mentioned in this blog are just examples of tools available, and might not be the best suited for your usecase.
-The blog can serve as a starting point to research the tools that is most appropriate for your ecosystem.
+**DISCLAIMER** The tools mentioned in this blog are just examples of tools available and might not be the best suited for your use case.
+The blog can serve as a starting point to research the most appropriate tools for your ecosystem.

 ### Assumptions

-In these series of posts, I'll be exploring application that are:
+In this series of posts, I'll be exploring applications that are:

-- Running in kubernetes
+- Running in Kubernetes
 - Part of the [CNCF Landscape][cncf-landspace]

 ---

 ## Principles

-Stability and Reliability is the first 2 production readiness principles mentioned in the book.
+Stability and Reliability are the first two production readiness principles mentioned in the book.

 > Stability: Development, deployment and adoption of new technologies do not give rise to instability across the larger microservice ecosystem.
 Susan J. Fowler

 > Reliability: One that can be trusted by other microservices and by the overall system.
 Susan J. Fowler

-These principles ensures that applications:
+These principles ensure that applications:

 - have standardized development, testing and debugging cycles
 - are build and packaged in a standardized and automated fashion